 This almond sorting technology provides an objective and consistent grading system that ultimately results in a higher-quality product.

-Ready to get started with a robotic almond processing machine?
+Ready to get started with a robotic almond sorting machine?

 Plus, the rejected material is automatically separated into different categories and bins for easy repurposing (such as for almond milk or flour) and a quick return on investment.